ferrantejake/braindump/droplit-installing-identity-provider-conduit.md

 2. 1.
 Add the following callback urls
    2. [https://yo.droplit.io/oauth2/callback](https://yo.droplit.io/oauth2/callback)
 3. Set the token endpoint authentication method to **POST**
-4. Make sure to save your changes by clicking the "Save Changes" button at the bottom of the page
+4. Make sure to save your changes by clicking the "**Save Changes**" button at the bottom of the page

 ### Enable Service Providers